jazcap53/jazcap53.github.io/content/hey_google.md

 # "Hey Google: What good are you, anyway?"

 I'm a Pythonista who believes that 'Every Toaster Is Sacred.'
-Today's devices are amino acids in the primoridial ooze.
+Today's devices are amino acids in the primordial ooze.

 So I was pretty happy when I got the chance to acquire a new Google Home&#8482; at a guilt-free price.